-Yes!
+Is there anything better than warm, wonderful, comforting chicken with biscuits?
+In my house there IS, hard as that is to believe, and that is this recipe for creamy slow cooker chicken with biscuits.
 Super-duper-easy chicken with biscuits cooked in the slow cooker and then finished with a little bit of cream and some baby peas so that it is tender and creamy and perfect.
 In this recipe, you cook up a batch of biscuits right before you are ready to serve the chicken, split them in half, and put the bottom half of each biscuit in each bowl.
-Ladle the chicken over the top, and then top with the biscuit top.
-I like to break it into a few pieces to spread the biscuit merriment around.
+Ladle the chicken over the biscuit bottom, and then top with the biscuit top.
+You’re with me, right?
+You can almost taste it now?
+Let’s make it!

 A few words about biscuits, since we are on the subject.
 You can take the easiest route and just buy some at the supermarket ready-made…they will be just fine if you heat ’em up in the microwave.
 You can take the second easiest route and make the kind in the tube.
 Let’s face it – we all love those.
 You can make super-easy drop biscuits out of Bisquick.
 The recipe is on the box, and they are always great.

 Or, you can finally rise to the challenge that the Southern husband has been tossing down in front of you for years, and make true Southern biscuits like his mama did.
 And for ultimate biscuit heaven, you can hunt down one particular type of flour that is only available in the South.
 This works out much better for a Yankee like me if you have family in South Carolina (go you Clemson Tigers!
 National Championship!
 Woot!)

 And that is White Lily flour.
 I got me some.